practicalli/clojure/reference/clojure-syntax/more-java-fun.md

   Lets try some more examples to show how easy it is to use Java methods and objects.
 Remember that everything in [java.lang](https://docs.oracle.com/javase/8/docs/api/java/lang/package-summary.html) is available in your Clojure project by default

 ## Returning specific types

   Clojure has types, after all it runs on the JVM and included `java.lang` library in ever project.
-Types are infered at runtime, saving you the need to design types yourself.
+Types are inferred at runtime, saving you the need to design types yourself.

   Sometimes you want to ensure a value is of a particular type and you can use Java to do this.

 > **Note** Return a string value as an integer

 When you create a new `java.lang.Integer` object you can provide a default value by passing either a number or string type.